SunCCNY/NAIRR-SMLM/README.md

 ## Training
 Given a training dataset, AI can be trained by supervised learning where

-(1) the input is the data movie;
+* the input is the data movie;

-(2) the desired output is the set of corresponding emitter locations.
+* the desired output is the set of corresponding emitter locations.

 ## Testing
 Given a testing dataset, a trained AI can be tested where

-(1) the input is the data movie of the testing dataset
+* the input is the data movie of the testing dataset;

-(2) the output is a set of estimated emitter locations, i.e., the reconstructed superresolution image by the AI.
+* the output is a set of estimated emitter locations, i.e., the reconstructed superresolution image by the AI.

 # Evaluating and Benchmarking
 ## Evaluating
 The performance of a trained AI can be evaluated by the universal quality metrics of root mean square minimum distance (RMSMD) [7], RMSMD with partition (RMSMD-P) [9], and root mean square error (RMSE) with partition (RMSE-P) [9].
 Specifically,

-(1) Given the set of emitter locations in the testing dataset and the AI outputted set of emitter locations, their error can be calculated in terms of RMSMD.
+* Given the set of emitter locations in the testing dataset and the AI outputted set of emitter locations, their error can be calculated in terms of RMSMD.

-(2) If the number of frames that each emitter is activated in the testing data movie is further given, the RMSMD-P and RMSE-P can be calculated.
+* If the number of frames that each emitter is activated in the testing data movie is further given, the RMSMD-P and RMSE-P can be calculated.

 ## Benchmarking
 The performance of a trained AI can also be benchmarked by the unbiased Gaussian information achieving for a movie (UGIA-M) estimator [10] and the unbiased Gaussian information-achieving for a frame  (UGIA-F) estimator [7].
 Both UGIA-M and UGIA-F estimators are theoretical estimators derived from the Fisher information.
 The UGIA-M estimator achieves the Fisher information of the data movie and the UGIA-F estimator achieves the Fisher information of each data frame.